VasilikiChatz/spryker-docs/docs/pbc/all/payment-service-provider/202410.0/base-shop/third-party-integrations/payone/app-composition-platform-integration/payone-acp-app.md

 - Charge customers once the order is ready to be shipped, that is, capture the funds.
 - Cancel the entire customer order, that is, void the existing preauthorization.
 In this case, the customer is not charged anything.
 - Cancel one or more items of a customer's order before shipment.
 The customer is not charged for the canceled items.

+  ## PayPal Express payment flow

+Similar to the above when customers pay with PayPal Express, the flow is as follows:

+1. Customer selects the PayPal Express button from the cart and is presented with the PayPal Express modal, where they have to log in.
+2. On the PayPal Express modal, the customer confirms the address and the ammount and either cancels or validates the transaction.
+3. Customer is taken to the checkout page with the message of either a successfully placed or canceled order.

 ## Current limitations